wilddeer/Sniffer/README.md

 - Some features are just undetectable.
 For instance, `overflow: scroll` behavior on mobile devices is one of them.
 Use da Sniffer!
 - You have to sniff [false-positives & false-negatives](https://docs.google.com/spreadsheet/ccc?key=0AjA1cIs8C8MGdFdyQ0lMQnhMbHJEeVZpMW9XejhzU2c&usp=sharing) (some of my mobile browsers tests there).
 - You want to support those two idiots coming to your site from Kindle?
 I do!
-Make'em happy with contrast colors and disabled animations.
+Make 'em happy with contrasting colors and disabled animations.

 ##Get it